23 Aug What Do I Do If My Alarm.com Video Doorbell Is Offline?

 What do the Alarm.com Doorbell LED Colors mean?

-- If the LED is Green it is Ready and working normally
+- LED is Green: it is Ready and working normally

-- If it is white it is because it is in call mode or it detected motion
+- White: it is because it is in call mode or it detected motion

-- If Yellow it is starting up and doing its booting sequence
+- Yellow: it is starting up and doing its booting sequence

-- If the LED is alternating between Red and Blue or pulsing Blue (Slim Line), the doorbell battery is charging.
+- LED is alternating between Red and Blue or pulsing Blue (Slim Line): the doorbell battery is charging.
 Usually takes less than 30 minutes.

-- If the LED is alternating between Blue and Green it is connecting to Wifi and waiting for server connection
+- LED is alternating between Blue and Green: it is connecting to Wifi and waiting for server connection

-- If the LED is alternating between Blue and Yellow a firmware update is in progress
+- Alternating between Blue and Yellow: a firmware update is in progress

-- If the LED is Orange and doing a rapid double flash there is no Wifi Connectivity, Check you internet connection, make sure your wifi credentials didnt change.
-Enter Wifi Access Point mode and re-add the doorbell camera using the alarm.com app.
+- LED is Orange and doing a rapid double flash: there is no WiFi Connectivity, Check your internet connection, make sure your WiFi credentials didn’t change.
+Enter the WiFi Access Point mode and re-add the doorbell camera using the alarm.com app.

-- If the LED is flashing a double red light there is a power supply issue.
+- Flashing a double red light: there is a power supply issue.
 Check the power and you might need to replace the power supply.

-- If the LED is flashing red and green it is in WiFi Access Point Mode so you can learn it in.
-If you are not in this mode and want to be you can push and hold the button for around 60 seconds and then let go.
+- LED is flashing red and green: it is in WiFi Access Point Mode so you can learn it in.
+If you are not in this mode and want to be, you can push and hold the button for around 60 seconds and then let go.

-- If it is flashing blue it is power cycling – if you want to power cycle press and hold for around 70 seconds then release
+- Flashing blue: it is power cycling – if you want to power cycle, press and hold for around 70 seconds then release.

-- If Flashing yellow it is factory resetting – if you want to factory reset it press and hold for around 80 seconds and then release.
+- Flashing yellow: it is factory resetting – if you want to factory reset it, press and hold for around 80 seconds and then release.